HaugrNet/eds/README.md

 # Build, Install and Run
-The final version 1.1 of CWS can be downloaded from [JavaDog](https://javadog.io/), version 1.2 will be a minor feature release, planned for end of October, 2019.
+The final version 1.1 of CWS can be downloaded from [JavaDog](https://javadog.io/), version 1.2 will be a minor feature release, planned for end of January, 2020.
 The aim is to constantly have a stable and usable system, so if needed - please download the sources and build CWS yourself.
 The build requires Java JDK 8 (patch level 161 or greater), and [Maven](https://maven.apache.org/).

 In the accessories/release folder, there is a number of files, which is used to install and run CWS.
-Please put the bin folder in your path, and then invoke either the payara.sh or wildfly.sh script, which will provide the options for configuring, deploying, starting & stopping CWS in either Payara or WildFly.
-The scripts can also create the database, but it does require that you have the correct permissions in PostgreSQL - see the README.txt file in the Accessories folder for details regarding this.
+Either by building CWS from scratch, using a local Payara or WildFly instance, or even just use the provided Docker configuration.

+### Docker
+In the accessories folder, there is a docker.sh script. which can be used to create a new CWS container, running on a port of your choice.
+The configuration will download all the required components, and handle the details for you.

+### Local Container
+By adding the accessories/release/bin directory in your path, you can take advantage of the provided Payara or WildFly scripts to help configure & deploy a local CWS instance using your existing container.

+### Build from scratch
 **Developers only**: If you want to build from source, run these steps to create the deployable WAR packages for either Payara or WildFly: